-Trump cheers Kanye for ‘great service to the Black Community,’ thanks Chance the Rapper
+Trump cheers Kanye for ‘great service to the Black Community,’ thanks Chance The Rapper

 Chance The Rapper earlier this week said “black people don’t have to be democrats.”
 Dr. Darrell Scott, a pastor and member of Trump's transition team, also backed Kanye’s recent support for Trump on “Fox & Friends.”

 The latest Trump tweet follows a weeklong frenzy over West's Twitter activity.
-He tweeted out pictures of himself in a “Make America Great Again,” criticizing President Obama’s record in Chicago and offering support for Trump.
+He tweeted out pictures of himself in a “Make America Great Again,” criticizing former President Obama’s record in Chicago and offering support for Trump.

 His claim that they both share "dragon energy" also has inspired countless memes.